felix-u/zig-libs/README.md

 You can do anything you like with these public-domain libraries.
 Attribution is appreciated, but you have no legal obligation.

-If you would prefer to use the BSD-3-Claus licencee, every source file contains an explicit dual-licence for you to choose from.
+If you would prefer to use the BSD-3-Claus licence, every source file contains an explicit dual-licence for you to choose from.

 ## Libraries